 About this fund

-The EDF Renewables Burnhead Moss Education & Training (BMET) Fund benefits those living in community council areas of Avonbridge & Standburn and Limerigg & Slamannan in Falkirk and also Blackridge, West Lothian.
-The Fund is provided by EDF Renewables, the owners of the Burnhead Moss Wind Farm.
+The EDF Renewables Burnhead Moss Education & Training (BMET) Fund benefits those living in community council areas of Avonbridge & Standburn and Limerigg & Slamannan in Falkirk and also Blackridge West Lothian.
+The fund is provided by EDF Renewables, the Burnhead Moss Wind Farm owners.

-At minimum, an annual amount of £26,000, inflation adjusted, will be paid into the BMET Fund each year for the operating life of the wind farm.
+At a minimum, an annual amount of £26,000, inflation-adjusted, will be paid into the BMET Fund each year for the operating life of the wind farm.

 Purpose of this fund

 - The BMET Fund provides grants to help local people with vocational education and training opportunities, using local training facilities and creating job opportunities in the local area.